James7168/Quantitative-Backtesting-and-Risk-Reporting-Engine/README.md

 ## Limitations / Scope

-This project is intentionally scoped to stay simple and deterministic:
+This project is intentionally scoped to stay simple:

 - Single instrument per run.
 - Long-only position model (no shorting / leverage).